creationix/howtonode.org/articles/facebook-connect.markdown

 In this article we went into the direction of putting a lot of UI flow and controller logic into the browser.
 This can be quite counter-intuitive.
 As a Rails-programmer and former RJS lover, I can attest to that.
 However, while there are still remaining issues like SEO and accessibility, this approach allows the server to really focus on data modelling/routing and has numerous scaling benefits.

 All examples in this article and more can be found on the [node-facebook repository][] I created.
 If you run into any obstacles, feel free to [contact me][] or fork the code.
-I hope to soon write a similar plugin for Twitter's OAUTH based login.
+I hope to soon write a similar plugin for Twitter’s OAUTH based login.

 ## Appendix A: Facebook Troubleshooting Checklist